spassarop/antisamy-dotnet/README.md

 ### 3. Tailoring the policy file
 You may want to deploy OWASP AntiSamy .NET in a default configuration, but it's equally likely that a site may want to have strict, business-driven rules for what users can allow.
 The discussion that decides the tailoring should also consider attack surface - which grows in relative proportion to the policy file.

+You may also want to enable/modify some "directives", which are basically advanced user options.
+Supported directives are the following:
+-   `maxInputSize` (int): Maximum input size for the HTML to read.
+-   `nofollowAnchors` (bool): Determines if adds the attribute `rel="nofollow"` on `<a>` tags.
+-   `validateParamAsEmbed` (bool): Determines if validates the `<param>` tag as `<embed>` tag.
+-   `preserveSpace` (bool): Determines if HTML output gets trimmed.
+-   `preserveComments` (bool): Determines if comments are removed from the HTML.
+-   `entityEncodeIntlChars` (bool): Determines if HTML output gets encoded regarding special characters, like accents.
+-   `useXHTML` (bool): Determines if parser uses XHTML, explicitly used for CDATA handling when scanning CSS.
+-   `onUnknownTag` (string): Determines the action for a detected unknown tag.
+Today, the only value taken into account is `"encode"`.
+Default action is `"remove"`.

+More directives are supported on the Java-based project.
+For more detailed information on directive declaration and general policy format, inspect the example policies.
+**Note**: Every input policy **will be validated** by AntiSamy against the only defined schema.

 ### 4. Calling the OWASP AntiSamy .NET API
 Using OWASP AntiSamy .NET is easy.
 Here is an example of invoking AntiSamy with a policy file: